-2.3.2 Removing the CPU and heatsink (for GPU model)
+2.3.2 Removing the CPU and heatsink (for Type-B heatsink)

-To install the CPU and heatsink:
+To remove the CPU and heatsink:

 - 1. Remove the rear cover.
 For more information, refer to Chassis cover. - 2.
 Remove the air ducts.
 For more information, refer to Air ducts. - Push the lock latches inwards on all four corners of the heatsink, and then slightly twist each of the heatsink screws counterclockwise in the order shown on the illustration to loosen the heatsink.